Dealing with all this, while continuing to remain competitive and provide great customer service, can be a tough balancing act.

-Whether you should outsourcing your warehouse & fulfilment really depends on your business circumstances.
+Whether you should outsource your warehouse & fulfilment really depends on your business circumstances.
 If you have high order volumes, your product sales really fluctuate depending on the season, or even if your product requires quality checking/gift-wrapping/reworking, it can make business sense to consider entrusting a specialist company.

-What you should not do, is shy away from is finding out… it may seem daunting and time consuming, but really, the process can be quite quick and painless.
+What you should not do, is shy away from is finding out… it may seem daunting and time-consuming, but really, the process can be quite quick and painless.